Enter your headline here

 Majority has connection to China

 The participants were able to give several answers to this question.
-For example, 81 percent said that they are supplied by important suppliers from China.
-Around one in three (35%) work with important customers there.
-A third (33 percent) produce directly in China.
-4 percent have no connection to the giant country.
+For example, 81 per cent said that they are supplied by important suppliers from China.
+Around one in three (35 per cent) work with important customers there.
+A third (33 per cent) produce directly in China.
+4 per cent have no connection to the giant country.

 One in three find media reports exaggerated

-At 63%, the majority of managers and professionals surveyed stated that they are happy to be informed by the media.
-Only just over one in three (37%) find the current reporting completely exaggerated.
+At 63 per cent, the majority of managers and professionals surveyed stated that they are happy to be informed by the media.
+Only just over one in three (37 per cent) think the current reporting is completely exaggerated.

 Measures by governments or airlines necessary

-58% consider the measures taken by governments and airlines to protect against infection to be sensible.
-In contrast, 42% think the measures are partly sensible and partly excessive.
+58 per cent consider the measures taken by governments and airlines to protect against infection to be sensible.
+In contrast, 42 per cent think the measures are partly sensible and partly excessive.
 However, all respondents generally believe that precautions must continue to be taken.
 No one thought the measures to combat the coronavirus were unnecessary.

-The majority (42%) have not yet been affected by supplier failures.
-Although 28 percent have experienced supplier failures, they are able to activate alternative suppliers in the short to medium term.
-19 percent fear that supply bottlenecks will bring their production to a standstill.
-Meanwhile, 9 percent are experiencing supply bottlenecks, but these will not lead to a production standstill.
-Only just over 2 percent of participants are not affected by supplier shortages in any way.
+The majority (42 per cent) have not yet been affected by supplier failures.
+Although 28 per cent have experienced supplier failures, they are able to activate alternative suppliers in the short to medium term.
+19 per cent fear that supply bottlenecks will bring their production to a standstill.
+Meanwhile, 9 per cent are experiencing supply bottlenecks, but these will not lead to a production shutdown.
+Only just over 2 per cent of participants are not affected by supplier shortages in any way.

-41 percent have to postpone projects due to additional costs
+41 per cent have to postpone projects at additional cost

-Here too, the vast majority of respondents (42%) report that they are still able to carry out projects as planned.
-However, at just under 41%, almost as many projects have to be postponed, which costs them a lot of money according to the survey.
-9 percent are unable to adhere to project plans and fear that this could even jeopardize their existence.
-A further 8 percent have to postpone a planned project, but this is not a problem.
+Here too, the vast majority of respondents (42 per cent) report that they can continue to carry out projects as planned.
+However, at just under 41 per cent, almost as many projects have to be postponed, which costs them a lot of money according to the survey.
+9 per cent are unable to adhere to project plans and fear that this could even jeopardise their existence.
+A further 8 per cent have to postpone a planned project, but this is not a problem.

-Purchasing advice for the economy records numerous urgent requests - companies hoard
+Purchasing advice for the economy records numerous urgent enquiries - companies hoarding

 Search